 In the fields of psychology and personal development, more research and evidence surrounding how to overcome procrastination has surfaced.
 Specifically, here at Blue Lotus Living, we are exploring how creative individuals can overcome procrastination.

 The nature of creative work often involves a deep emotional investment and vulnerability.
-Thus, as artists, writers, makers, and creators because creative work involves vulnerability–vulnerability to the judgment and criticism of others, we can be susceptible to self-doubt, perfectionism, and the fear of judgment.
+Thus, because creative work involves vulnerability, creators and artists can be susceptible to self-doubt, perfectionism, and the fear of judgment.

-Add to this, the combination of external distractions and internal pressures, it creates a perfect storm for procrastination to disrupt and interfere with our progress.
-Meanwhile, this can leave us as creative individuals feeling overwhelmed, paralyzed, and unable to tap into our full creative potential.
+Add to this, the combination of external distractions and internal pressures, it creates a perfect storm for procrastination.
+Meanwhile, this can creative individuals feeling overwhelmed, paralyzed, and unable to tap into their full creative potential.

 Accordingly, it’s no wonder so many creative people have expressed how challenging it is to navigate the myriad of distractions.
-With the constant influx of information, social media notifications, and the pressure to produce and compete in an ever-expanding digital landscape, the ability to maintain focus and prioritize tasks becomes a daunting task in itself.
+With an influx of information, social media notifications, and the pressure to produce and compete, focus and prioritization is daunting.

 To cope, many of us delay, put things off, and avoid important tasks–yes, we procrastinate.